Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 ### Notes -

 + The platform provides various file-processing options like - converting a FASTQ file to a FASTA file and vice versa, analyze entropy of a file containing metagenomic data in real-time.
 Since such files could be of huge size, thus there is always a possibilty of the server being choked to death.
-Hence in order to process the files in real-time, the platform requires all such input files to be present in the same directory in which `server.js` is present.
-Thus, a good rule of thumb is to download the files to be processed in the same directory, therefore eliminating the need to move the downloaded file from one directory to another.
+Hence in order to process the files in real-time, the platform requires all such input files to be present inside the directory - `Microbiome-Diversity-Inspector`.
+Keeping this in mind, the platform automatically downloads all the output files inside the directory - `Microbiome-Diversity-Inspector`, so that the user need not bother about migrating the output files from a different directory to the `Microbiome-Diversity-Inspector` directory for further analysis of those files.

 + Some features of this platform, like- computation of alpha-diversity and downloading the MetaSub data requires an active internet connection for proper functioning.